freenandes/prez/list/docs-design.md

 -->

 <!--
 We wanted to ask...
+Read

-In practice:
+In practice, we did:
 - Audited websites
-- Analysis from UX POV
+- UX analysis
-- Found mistakes
+- Identify mistakes
-- Found opportunities
+- Detect opportunities
 -->

 ---